fenw1ck/anp.github.io/_drafts/2017-08-17-golden-master-regression-in-rust.md

 > The goal of characterization tests is to help developers verify that the modifications made to a reference version of a software system did not modify its behavior in unwanted or undesirable ways.
 They enable, and provide a safety net for, extending and refactoring code that does not have adequate unit tests.

-In the context of UI development, they often fill a slightly different role: requiring conscious sign-off from developers when the output changes from a common but untested component of a system.
-This can have nice side effects for tooling: you can fail CI if snapshots changed without being committed, and as a result you can also ensure that reviewers see changes to the output of these components without having to spin up a full manual QA environment.
+From what I've seen of Jest's usage, these tests can also fill a slightly different role: requiring conscious sign-off from developers when the output changes from a common but undertested component of a system.
+This can have nice side effects for tooling: you can fail CI if snapshots change without being committed, and as a result you can also ensure that reviewers see changes to the output of these components without having to spin up a manual QA environment.

 These benefits are predicated on the assumption that you don't already have extensive behavioral or acceptance tests in place for the code in question.
-This assumption holds pretty often in my experience, and it's not always because of lack of attention or being rushed.
-My memory is that both rustc and Servo have custom systems for checking test output against files committed in the repository in situations where behavioral tests aren't ideal.
+This assumption holds somewhat often in my experience, and it's not always because of lack of attention or being rushed.
+My memory is that both rustc and Servo have custom systems for checking test output against files committed in the repository in situations where functional tests aren't ideal, like CLI output.

 ## Snapshot testing sounds less dumb

 Cool.
-If you think you'd use this crate after `$FOO` feature was added, let me know!
+If you think you'd use this crate if `$FOO` feature were to be added, [let me know](https://github.com/dikaiosune/snapshot-rs/issues)!

-## Wait, how did you make the procedural macro?
+## How did you make the procedural macro?

 I followed along with Alex Crichton's work on the [async/await](https://github.com/alexcrichton/futures-await) procedural macros, basically.
 The `snapshot` crate [exports a separately-defined procedural macro](https://github.com/dikaiosune/snapshot-rs/blob/master/src/lib.rs#L8-L14) and also [defines a bunch of functions](https://github.com/dikaiosune/snapshot-rs/blob/master/src/lib.rs#L30) that we call to in the code that's written out to wrap the test function the user provides.

-The actual [procedural macro code](https://github.com/dikaiosune/snapshot-rs/blob/master/snapshot-proc-macro/src/lib.rs) defines an item attribute which panics on anything other than a function definition, parses an AST using [syn](https://github.com/dtolnay/syn), and then writes out a test wrapper with [quote](https://github.com/dtolnay/quote).
+The actual [procedural macro code](https://github.com/dikaiosune/snapshot-rs/blob/master/snapshot-proc-macro/src/lib.rs) defines an item attribute which panics on anything other than a function definition, parses an AST using [syn](https://github.com/dtolnay/syn), [mutates it slightly](https://github.com/dikaiosune/snapshot-rs/blob/master/snapshot-proc-macro/src/lib.rs#L17-L33), and then writes out a test wrapper with [quote](https://github.com/dtolnay/quote).

-In other words, there's nothing super original here, just a nice hack shamelessly adapted from [Alex](https://github.com/alexcrichton)'s work, and enabled by fantastic crates from [dtolnay](https://github.com/dtolnay)!
+In other words, there's nothing super original here, just a hack shamelessly adapted from [Alex](https://github.com/alexcrichton)'s work, and enabled by fantastic crates from [dtolnay](https://github.com/dtolnay)!

 ## Couldn't you have done this with `macro_rules`?